girdeux31/easyPhysi/README-pypi.md

  | Date             | 22/12/2023    |
  | Size             | ~ 40 KiB      |

-> [!NOTE]
-> Notes are use through this document to remark some features.
+> **Note:** Notes are use through this document to remark some features.

-> [!TIP]
-> Tips are use through this document to link relevant examples or show their solution.
+> **Tip:** Tips are use through this document to link relevant examples or show their solution.

 ## <a id="sec-index"></a>0.
 Index